Frequently Asked Questions

 - put all external libraries you need in

-as well this is not what you want, otherwise you wouldn't have found this FAQ entry. - remove the class that loads the external library from
+CLASSPATHas well this is not what you want, otherwise you wouldn't have found this FAQ entry.

-the
+the CLASSPATH.

 The easiest way to do this is to remove

-you do so, you will have to <taskdef>
+you do so, you will have to <taskdef> all

 optional tasks and use nested <classpath>

-elements in the <taskdef>
+elements in the <taskdef> tasks that point

-to the new location of optional.jar
+to the new location of optional.jar.
+Also,

 don't forget to add the new location of

-to the
+optional.jar to the

-of your
+<classpath> of your

-or <junit>
+<style> or <junit>

 task.

-If you want to avoid to <taskdef>
+If you want to avoid to <taskdef> all

 optional tasks you need, the only other option is to remove